-Customize date and time end-user formats
+Customize date and time display formats

-The GLS locales define end-user formats for dates and times, which you do not usually need to change, but customization is available.
+The GLS locales define display formats for dates and times, which you do not need to change but which you can customize if necessary.

-You can customize end-user formats for DATE and DATETIME values (for example, 10-27-97 for the date 10/27/97) with the following environment variables.
+You can customize display formats for DATE and DATETIME values (for example, 10-27-97 for the date 10/27/97) with the following environment variables.